QianhuiWan/MethylationArray_Placenta/README.md

 # MethylationArray_Placenta

-## Files in each folder of this Repository
+## Intoduction of each folder in this Repository

 ### BashScript
 * Bash scripts for copying unziping data from GEO database.

 ### Plots
-* R markdown file (and knited .html file) that contains codes for generating plots
+* R markdown file (and knited .html file) that contains codes for generating plots.
-* Plots on .jpeg format
+* Plots on .jpeg format.

 ### RScript_PlacentaOutlierAnalyses
-* R codes (in Rmarkdown files) for 9 steps of quality control process
+* R codes (in Rmarkdown files) for 9 steps of quality control process.

 ### RScript_sub
 * Quality control process using a subset of data.
 Result showed that this QC mehod can deal with a subset of data, but we still recommend using method from `RScript_PlacentaOutlierAnalyses`.